DabideeCode/Intro_to_ML_A2/README.md

 The folders starts with the file generated.
 If you deleted the file, you can run the program to generate them again.

-5) Additional details will save other information like Best Feature scores (KBestScores_Main.csv) and Best Random Forest features (RandomForestBestFeatures_V2.csv).
+5) Additional details will save other information like Best Feature scores (KBestScores_Main.csv) and Best Random Forest features (RandomForestBestFeatures_Main.csv).

 <h3> Run Experiments 2 or 3 </h3>